jimhigson/oboe.js/README.md

 [CSS-4 style node selection](http://www.w3.org/TR/2011/WD-selectors4-20110929/#subject)
 using the dollar ```$``` symbol, with much the same meaning as in css4.

-## Some Example patterns:
+## Some example patterns:

 `!.foods.colour` the colours of the foods
-`person.emails[1]` the first element in the email array for each person `person.emails[*]` any element in the email array for each person `person.$emails[*]` any element in the email array for each person, but the callback will be passed the array so far rather than the array elements as they are found.
+`person.emails[1]` the first element in the email array for each person
+`person.emails[*]` any element in the email array for each person
+`person.$emails[*]` any element in the email array for each person, but the callback will be passed the array so far rather than the array elements as they are found.
 `person` all people in the json
 `person.friends.*.name` detecting friend names in a social network
-`person..email` email addresses anywhere as descendent of a person object `$person..email` any person in the json stream with an email address `*` every object, string, number etc found in the json stream
+`person..email` email addresses anywhere as descendent of a person object
+`$person..email` any person in the json stream with an email address
+`*` every object, string, number etc found in the json stream
 `!` the root object (fired when the whole json is available, like JSON.parse())

 ## Getting the most from oboe